-The IATTC has taken account of ecosystem issues in many of its decisions, and this report on the ecosystem that includes the tunas and billfishes has been available since 2003 to assist in making its management decisions.
+The IATTC has taken account of ecosystem issues in many of its decisions, and this report on the offshore pelagic ecosystem of the tropical and subtropical Pacific Ocean, which is the habitat of tunas and billfishes, has been available since 2003 to assist in making its management decisions.
 This section provides a coherent view, summarizing what is known about the direct impact of the fisheries upon various species and species groups of the ecosystem, and reviews what is known about the environment and about other species that are not directly impacted by the fisheries.